-Amy has studied yoga and yoga therapy in India, Europe and the United States.
-During the past 15 years, Amy studied extensively in the T. Krishnamacharya Tradition.
+Amy has studied Yoga and Yoga Therapy in India, Europe and the United States.
+During the past 25 years, Amy studied extensively in the T. Krishnamacharya Tradition.
 On numerous extended trips, she studied at the Krishnamacharya Yoga Mandiram (KYM) in Chennai, India.
-Amy has been certified as a yoga teacher, yoga teacher trainer and yoga therapist in this tradition and has completed 2 comprehensive yoga therapy internships at the KYM.
-Prior to this, Amy completed teacher training certifications in several internationally popular styles of yoga and yoga therapy.

-Amy is President of the Board of Directors to the International Association of Yoga Therapists (IAYT).
-Prior to this, Amy had served on the Board of Directors as Secretary for IAYT.
-Additionally, she is helping to develop and define standards for Yoga Therapists in the National Ayurvedic Medical Association (NAMA).
+2018-2020 Amy served as the President of the Board of Directors to the International Association of Yoga Therapists (IAYT).
+Prior to this, Amy had served on the Board of Directors as Secretary for IAYT for 4 years.
+Additionally, she helped to develop and define standards for Ayurvedic Yoga Therapists in the National Ayurvedic Medical Association (NAMA).